-Chris Chang-Bacon studies equity in multilingual and multicultural contexts.
-His current research explores how teachers interpret educational policy, particularly in ESL, dual-language, and bilingual education contexts.
-His work also examines the impact of critical literacy and anti-racist pedagogies in teacher education.
-As a former ESL teacher in Massachusetts, South Korea, and Morocco, Chang-Bacon’s scholarship is informed by the dynamic language practices young people bring to classrooms.
+Chris Chang-Bacon researches equity in multilingual and multicultural contexts.
+His work explores language ideologies and policies in English as a Second Language (ESL), dual-language, and bilingual education settings.
+He also researches critical literacy and anti-oppressive pedagogies in teacher education.
+As a former ESL teacher in Massachusetts, South Korea, and Morocco, Chang-Bacon’s scholarship focuses on disrupting the racial and linguistic biases that maintain educational inequities for multilingual students.

 Chang-Bacon’s research on culturally and linguistically sustaining pedagogy has informed equity initiatives in a variety of contexts, including the Boston Public Schools Excellence for All Program and the UVA Equity Center.
 He has consulted for multiple K-12 content-area textbooks, helping publishers adapt content for linguistically inclusive accessibility.

 His research has been funded by grants from the Spencer Foundation, NCTE, and the International Research Foundation for English Language Education.
 Recent publications have been featured in Educational Researcher, TESOL Quarterly, and the Journal of Teacher Education.
 He also serves on the editorial board for several scholarly journals, including Linguistics and Education and the American Educational Research Journal (AERJ).

 Chang-Bacon was the recipient of the 2022 James E. Alatis Prize for Research on Language Planning and Policy in Educational Contexts and the 2020 AERA Language and Social Processes Emerging Scholar Award.
 In 2023, Chang-Bacon received the UVA All-University Teaching Award.